Last updated on August 20th, 2022 at 09:36 pm

-While I was doing some research on a super secret project here at SafeMama™, I came across some interesting information on yet another ingredient we should all be avoiding.
+While researching a super secret project here at SafeMama™, I came across some interesting information on yet another ingredient we should all be avoiding.
 I bet you’re thinking, gee, Statia, what’s next, you’re going to tell us to wipe our collective hineys with bits of organic bark and leaves infused with rosemary?”
 Well, sure, because don’t you know that your toilet paper is bleached and that it probably causes cancer?
 But I’ll get to that another day.

 The ingredient in question, is glycol.
 Mainly all glycols, but specifically for this post, Propylene glycol.
 Propylene glycol is a thickening/filling agent derived from glycerin and is in everything from store bought hair dyes to many of your natural deodorants.
 Even though they don’t use parabens and aluminum, they’re still using a toxic chemical as a thickener for their product.